isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 <span style="display: none"><a id="“participate”">participate</a></span>
 ### How to Redeem a S.T.E.A.M.
 Activity Pack

-1. Pick up a Lab Chart when you arrive at the event.
 ![A lab chart used at STEAM Lab 2023](/images/Steam%20Lab%202023/labchart%20preview.png)
+1. **Borrow** 8 books to get a Lab Chart.
 2. **Collect** stickers by participating in the activities at the S.T.E.A.M.
 Lab booths.
 Earn stickers from 5 booths to complete the Lab Chart!
-3. **Borrow** 8 books.
-4. **Redeem** an exclusive S.T.E.A.M.
+3. **Redeem** an exclusive S.T.E.A.M.
 Activity Pack*.
 Simply present your loan receipt and completed Lab Chart at our redemption booth!

 **while stocks last*